Last updated: 28 April 2026

 EEW Design Limited (“EEW Design”, “we”, “us”) is committed to conducting business fairly, honestly and transparently.
 We have zero tolerance for bribery or corruption in any form.

-This Anti-Bribery and Corruption (ABC) Policy sets out the standards we expect from our employees, contractors, suppliers and any third parties acting on our behalf.
+This Anti-Bribery and Corruption Policy sets out the standards we expect from our directors, employees, freelancers, contractors, suppliers and any third parties acting on our behalf.

 2. Purpose and scope